-|Revenues||above 2012 level||-|
+|Revenues||above 2012 level||-||-||-|

-|EBIT* before one-off||3.5bn€||-|
+|EBIT* before one-off||3.5bn€||-||-||-|

 |Free cash flow

 Due to lower A380 deliveries and assuming an exchange rate of € 1 = $ 1.35, EADS revenues should see moderate growth in 2013.

-By stretching the 2012 underlying margin improvement, in 2013 EADS targets an EBIT* before one-off of € 3.5 billion and an EPS* before one-off of around € 2.50 (FY 2012: € 2.24), prior to the on-going share buyback.
+By stretching the 2012 underlying margin improvement, in 2013 EADS targets an EBIT* before one-off of € 3.5 billion and an EPS* before one-off of around € 2.50 (FY 2012: € 2.24), prior to the share buyback.

 The A350 XWB programme remains challenging.
 Any schedule change could lead to an increasingly higher impact on provisions.

-EADS aims to be Free Cash Flow breakeven after customer financing and before acquisitions in 2013.
+Free Cash Flow after customer financing and before acquisitions is now expected to be negative at around € -1.5 billion.

 * EADS uses EBIT pre goodwill impairment and exceptionals as a key indicator of its economic performance.
 The term “exceptionals” refers to such items as depreciation expenses of fair value adjustments relating to the EADS merger, the Airbus Combination and the formation of MBDA, as well as impairment charges thereon.